 Our research has been critiqued by world renowned experts and our peers in the psychological community.
 In addition to publishing locally in The Standard newspaper (Hong Kong), HR Magazine (Hong Kong) and Human Capital Plus (Singapore), we have also published in The Occupational Psychologist (UK), Selection and Development Review (UK) and International Journal of Selection and Assessment (USA) and UQ Media (Australia) among others.

-PsyAsia International runs the Psychometric Assessment at Work course at least once a year in Hong Kong and twice a year in Singapore in addition to regular online psychometric courses and in-house courses in China, Malaysia, Indonesia, Philippines, Brunei and Thailand.
-The course leads to the fulfillment of the requirements for the British Psychological Society Certificates of Competence in Occupational Testing at Level 1 and 2A (Ability & Aptitude Tests) and Level 2P (Personality Assessments).
+PsyAsia International runs the Psychometric Assessment at Work course regularly across Asia, in addition to further regular online psychometric courses and in-house courses.
+This course leads to the fulfillment of the requirements for the British Psychological Society Certificates of Competence in Occupational Testing at Level 1 and 2A (Ability & Aptitude Tests) and Level 2P (Personality Assessments).
 With our trainers running such high level professional courses, our clients can be certain that our consultants are always fresh in terms of psychometric knowledge and its application.
 In fact, our psychologists have felt the need to correct non-psychologist trainers of a major personality type indicator in Hong Kong whose course manual insisted that face and content validity can be ignored for personality assessments and that criterion-related validity is more important for type assessments than construct validity when, actually, the opposite is true!

 Psychometric tests are not perfectly reliable tools for selection and development (neither is the interview or any other tool!).
 At PsyAsia, we know this and ensure that our clients are well aware of this.
 If you train with us, you will learn about Standard Error of Measurement, Standard Error of Difference, utility and all forms of reliability and validity.
 We will teach you how to critically evaluate any test on the market, including those we distribute!
 Other providers may not do this.
 There are examples of some well known publishers and distributors either shying away from data and questions on reliability, not understanding why ipsative-only (forced choice) tests are better left out of selection scenarios, and some even quoting reliability coefficients of .53 as being just fine!
 Another test distributor based in Hong Kong and selling across Asia cites accuracy of 98% for their test and told our caller that their test is not subject to the usual technical requirements.
 This distributor is kidding themselves and their clients – so beware!!
 Their test has never been subject to peer review and they don’t share any of their scoring methodologies or calculations of validities outside of their company!
 We have experienced this throughout Asia and beyond!
 Furthermore, once you have a respondent’s report, do you know what you are going to do with the data?
 Many psychometric test providers will not ask you this question.
 At PsyAsia, we always ask this question!
 If you are unable to answer, no problem, we will help you to devise a solid and scientific selection process.
 We will discuss ideal profiles and show you models which incorporate weightings and ratings based on your competency profile and the job at hand.
 When you use Psychometric Tests with PsyAsia, you are confident in what you do and how you use the data.